 While the Reformation was spreading across the rest of Europe, England was left in the dark.
 They still didn’t have a Bible in English for the common person to read.
 Therefore, the knowledge of Scripture had been nearly distinguished.

-William Tyndale would give everything to bring the true gospel to England simply by translating Scripture to English.
-To do so at this time was considered a capital crime that would lead to death at the stake.
-It was considered such a crime that in 1519 seven people were burned at the stake for teaching their children the Lord’s prayer in English.
+William Tyndale would give everything to bring the true gospel to England simply by translating Scripture into English.
+To do so at this time was considered a capital crime leading to death at the stake.
+It was considered such a crime that in 1519, seven people were burned at the stake for teaching their children the Lord’s prayer in English.

-But after twelve years, Tyndale was finally caught and arrested and taken back to England.
+But after twelve years, Tyndale was finally caught, arrested, and taken back to England.
 By this point, he had begun translating the Old Testament, but it wasn’t complete.
 He stayed over a year in a cold, damp dungeon cell.
-In August 1536 he was tried and condemned as a heretic.
+In August 1536, he was tried and condemned as a heretic.
 The following October, he was taken out and tied to a stake as he cried out in prayer, “Lord, open the king of England’s eyes.”
-The signal was given, and Tyndale was strangled then burned.
+The signal was given, and Tyndale was strangled and then burned.

+Two years after Tyndale’s death, King Henry issued a decree to place an English Bible in every church.
 In the same year, he was martyred, a complete English Bible began circulating.
 This Bible was mostly Tyndale’s translation with parts filled in he hadn’t completed.
-Two years after Tyndale’s death, King Henry issued a decree that an English Bible be placed in every church.

 Tyndale’s vision was that everyone would be able to read and discuss Scripture.
-In one of his most famous quotes, Tyndale states: “I defy the Pope and all his laws…If God spare my life ere many years, I will cause a boy that driveth the plow to know more of the Scripture than he does.”
+Tyndale states in one of his most famous quotes: “I defy the Pope and all his laws…If God spare my life ere many years, I will cause a boy that driveth the plow to know more of the Scripture than he does.”
 Although it was after Tyndale’s death, the common plowman in England would be able to read the Bible on his own.
-This was influential in launching the English Reformation as people began to realize that the biblical gospel wasn’t being proclaimed.
+This was influential in launching the English Reformation as people realized that the biblical gospel wasn’t being proclaimed.